vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 We do not currently leverage Kubernetes for any part of the [vmst.io](https://vmst.io) configuration.
 We may explore this again in the future.

-Docker containers are still used to deploy some of our "Flings" as documented below.
+Docker containers are still used to deploy our "Flings" as documented below.

 ## Code Purity

 Our goal is to run the latest released version of the Mastodon experience within 48 hours of being published.

-In order to help facilitate this, we run **unmodified** versions of the Mastodon code found on the project's official [GitHub](https://github.com/mastodon/mastodon) repository.
+In order to help facilitate this, we run the stock version of the Mastodon code found on the project's official [GitHub](https://github.com/mastodon/mastodon) repository with limited modification necessary to run on our infrastructure.

 We do not run any of the available Mastodon forks (such as [Glitch](https://glitch-soc.github.io/docs/) or [Hometown](https://github.com/hometown-fork/hometown)) or perform any other local modifications to the Mastodon stack unless it's required to properly interact with our systems.
 We do not intend to modify or customize Mastodon code in any other way that changes the default user experience.